cse110-sp23-group16/cse110-sp23-group16/specs/pitch/pitch16.md

 - Star viewers and online planetariums are very accurate to the real world, and designed for astronomy enthusiasts
 - Our app is unique in being at the intersection of fortune telling and astronomy, and we are poised to offer a unique experience in the world of astrology and star predictions

-##No-Gos
+## No-Gos
-- Ability share/post your results with friends
+- The Ability share/post your results with friends
-- Focusing too much on the ui/ux of the web app
+- Focusing too much on the UI/UX of the web application
-- Making the web app secure
+- Making the web application secure
-- Too many steps/instructions
+- Too many steps/instructions to the ceremony/ritual process
 - The ability to upload images
-- Ability to save results
+- The ability to save the user's previous results
 - Don’t focus on real animation–mainly use css
+- Creating real animations (we will stick to CSS)
 - User authentication

 ## User Personas